Fall 2020 Reopening at TRCC

 Campus Open to Students by Appointment Only

-Beginning on Monday, July 20, the TRCC campus will open for students requesting assistance with completing the admissions and/or registration process for the Fall 2020 semester, which begins August 26, 2020.
+Beginning on Monday, July 20, the TRCC campus will open for students requesting assistance with completing the admissions and/or registration process for the Spring 2021 semester, which begins January 22, 2020.
 Our campus will be open for students with pre-arranged appointments on Mondays – Thursdays from 9:00 a.m. – 4:30 p.m.
 We highly encourage the use of virtual appointments whenever possible, but understand there may be a need for some students to visit the campus for in-person assistance.
-(Please note: Current students can register for Fall 2020 courses online and can find information here.)

 Appointments Required for On-Campus Meetings.
 Walk-ins not allowed.